netodevel/cli-spring-boot-scaffold/README.md

 #About
 Generate scaffold with spring boot.

+Generate CRUD basic with spring boot.

-Scaffold for java/kotlin web, a clean generate with simple classes.
+Scaffold for java web, a clean generate with simple classes.

 #Alert
 In development.
 Help us!
 Make a fork!

 #Requeriments

-* java
+* Java
 * Spring Boot CLI (1.4.1 or higher):

 #Install